 The Enterprise Breeding System is co-developed with users: more functionalities and use cases are added according to their needs and feedback.
 This may even include building in compatibility with existing data systems.

-An early version of the EBS is already in the hands of early adopters for maize, rice and wheat.
+An early version of EBS is already in the hands of early adopters for maize, rice and wheat.
 In future phases of development, more key breeding functions will be added until a full system is ready for roll-out to more crops and institutions.

 2019